buzdugan/weekend_box_office/README.md

 * `uk_movies_dev.mart_distributor_performance` with the end-user table for the dashboard.

-### Deploying models in dbt Cloud with a Production environment
+### Deploy models in dbt Cloud with a Production environment

 1. Click on **Deploy > Environments** on the top left.
 1. Click on the _Create environment_ button on the top right.